thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 IAKs can be either raw public keys or certified public keys.

-Certified public keys require the manufacturer to run the certification authority that issues x.509 certs for the IAKs.
+Certified public keys require the manufacturer to run the certification authority (CA) that issues x.509 certs for the IAKs.
+(Note that operating a CA is a complex and expensive task that may be unaffordable to certain manufacturers.)

-This approach provides sensibly better scalability properties compared to using raw public keys, namely:
+If applicable, such approach provides sensibly better scalability properties compared to using raw public keys, namely:

 * storage requirements on the verifier side are minimised - the same manufacturer's trust anchor is used for any number of devices,